S4N0I/pgANN/README.md

 - leverages postgres database queries & indexes
 - no additional storage needed, associated metadata is fetched alongwith the "neighbors" (i.e. fewer moving parts)
 - no re-training needed for fresh data (CRUDs) due to query time ranking (online mode)
--
+- should scale with tried & tested database scaling techniques (partioning etc.)

 ##Challenges

-- `cube` type doesn't seem to work for > 100 dimensions, so we need to perform dimensionality reduction.
-Example included in the code
+- `cube` type doesn't seem to work for > [100 dimensions](https://www.postgresql.org/docs/current/cube.html#AEN176262), so we need to perform dimensionality reduction.
+Example for dim. reduction included in the sample code
 - haven't tested with sparse vectors, but in theory should work decently with appropriate dimensionality reduction techniques